apache/nuttx/configs/sama5d4-ek/README.txt

       you don't have SAM-BA, an alternative is to use the AT25BOOT program described in the next section.

+   STATUS:  I don't have a working SAM-BA at the moment and there are issues with my AT25BOOT (see below).
+I currently work around these issues by putting DRAMBOOT on a microSD card (as boot.bin).
+The RomBOOT loader does boot that image without issue.

 Creating and Using AT25BOOT
 ===========================